nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The Nervos Network is designed  to motivate users, developers and node operators to work towards the common goal of forming and storing common knowledge.
 The Protocol’s economic model focuses on states, by using increased Cell Capacity and transaction fees as incentives for stakeholders.

 The creation and storage of states on the CKB incur cost.
 The creation of states needs to be validated by full nodes, incurring computational cost; the storage of states needs full nodes to provide storage space on an ongoing basis.
-Current permissionless blockchains only charge one time transaction fees, but allow data to be stored on all full nodes, occupying storage space forever.
+Current permissionless blockchains only charge one time transaction fees, but they allow data to be stored on all full nodes, occupying storage space forever.

 In CKB, cells are basic storage unit of states.
 Unoccupied cell capacity is transferable and this gives cells liquidity.
 Occupied cell capacity cannot be transferred and cells lose liquidity on their occupied capacity.
 Therefore, cell owners pay for storage cost with liquidity of their cell’s capacity.
 The larger capacity and longer time they occupy, the higher liquidity cost they pay.
 The advantage of liquidity payments, compared to upfront payments, is that it avoids the problem that upfront payments could be used up, and the system would have to recycle the cells.
 The price of cell capacity is a direct measurement on the value of common knowledge stored in the CKB.

 Cells could have different owners and users, and owners can pay the liquidity cost on behalf of their users.
 Updating cell’s data or transferring their ownership incurs transaction fees.
 Nodes can set the transaction fee level that they are willing to accept.
 Transaction fees are determined by the market.
 Owners can also pay transaction fees on behalf of their users.

-Another obstacle preventing blockchains mass adoption is that transaction fees have to be paid with native tokens of the blockchain.
-This requires users to acquire native tokens before using the services, raising the barrier of use.
+Another obstacle preventing blockchains' mass adoption is that transaction fees have to be paid with native tokens of the blockchain.
+This requires users to acquire native tokens before using any of the services, raising the barrier of use.
 On the other hand, users are used to the freemium business model, and mandatory transaction fees hurt adoption of the the blockchain technology.
 By allowing cell owners to pay on behalf of their users, CKB solves both of the problems, and provides more business model choices to developers.

 Other than paying for the cost of common knowledge creation and storage, cell capacity can also be used for other purposes such as consensus security deposits and liquid voting.
 The security of CKB is directly related to the security deposits of consensus nodes.
 The higher the total consensus deposits, the higher cost malicious behaviors will incur, and the more secure the system as a whole will be.
 Ensuring adequate consensus deposits, therefore system security, is one of the goals of Nervos’ monetary policy.
 Adjusting inflation rate changes the risk free rate of return for consensus participants and modulates participation of the consensus nodes.